-The E-Teacher Scholarship Program offers foreign English teaching professionals the opportunity to take one of nine innovative, online university-level classes through the University of Oregon.
+The American English E-Teacher Program offers foreign English teaching professionals the opportunity to take one of nine innovative, online university-level classes and online professional development programming for teachers through FHI360.

 - Provide an innovative distance-learning experience that uses the latest technology

 See Program Details for more information.

 Eligibility and Application Overview

 Candidates should be highly motivated teachers, teacher trainers, or ministry officials who are both dedicated to their own professional development and willing to share their knowledge with colleagues.
 Qualified candidates should:

 - Have the ability to complete academic work at a U.S. university level (an advanced level of reading and writing in English, roughly equivalent to a minimum TOEFL score of 525/iBT 70)

 - Have an understanding of English technical terms relating to computers and the Internet

 - Have the ability to type in English well enough to perform online tasks in real-time and submit written assignments in a timely manner

 - Have at least 8-10 hours per week to devote to the coursework

 The E-Teacher Scholarship Program is open to non-U.S. citizens living outside the United States.
 The program is open by nomination only.
 Interested English language professionals should contact the Public Affairs section of their local U.S. Embassy for up-to-date information.
 U.S. Embassies manage the selection and nomination of candidates.